offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * **Running** - Container is running.
  * **Terminated** - Container has terminated.

-The following sub-sections detail various lifecycle-related configurations of a pod and its containers.
+The following subsections detail various lifecycle-related configurations of a pod and its containers.

 #### Probes